 5. When do you feel happiest?
 Why?

-6. Write a short story about a 6th grader with a big secret to keep.
+6. Write an essay (or a short story if you prefer) about a 6th grader with a big secret to keep.

 7. Have you ever felt different or left out?
 How did it make you feel?